ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

 export { connectDb };
 export default sequelize;
 ```

-We put this in a "db.js" file in a utils folder.

 To connect to the database, we will import the function and invoke it in "index.js":